hardik-vala/hardik-vala/_posts/2024-12-16-engineering-self-confidence.md

 ## Maintaining self-confidence

 So once you've survived the crucible to gain self-confidence in a domain, you've got it forever...right?
 Typically, no. But it depends on the skill.
 Remember, confidence evolved as a mental tool to reflect our current competence.
 So if a skill atrophies, your confidence will decrease in proportion.
 But if you maintain or build the skill, your confidence won't deplete.
 Fortunately, the same techniques for skill development that I've described, that help us gain self-confidence, are the same techniques we can use to preserve it.

+Sometimes though, your ego can may hold onto a confidence that’s no longer grounded in reality.
+There's a funny anecdote from the growth years of Facebook (before it was Meta).
+This was well-after Facebook moved out of a Harvard dorm, and they graduated to a mature company with an official HQ.
+Mark Zuckerberg's programming days were well behind him, but his ego hadn't quite caught up to the fact that he was no longer the best coder in the room.
+One day, during a discussion with the engineering team, Zuckerberg insisted on personally fixing a particularly tricky bug in the system.
+He was struggling.
+It didn’t take long for the team to realize that his skills, once cutting-edge, were now outdated compared to even junior engineers.
+I'm sure that was a humbling experience for him.
+So be skeptical when your confidence in a domain persists, despite not practicing, and be open to recalibrating based on new feedback.

 ## Conclusion